Student Internship Program Resonators 2023

 More information:

-Supervisors: dr inż.
-Jakub Bogusławski and dr inż.
-Dorota Stachowiak
+Supervisors: dr hab. inż.
+Maciej Trusiak and dr inż.
+Piotr Zdańkowski

-Proposed topics of internship: Femtosecond fiber lasers for multiphoton imaging in biophotonics applications
+Proposed topics of the internship: Computational microscopy for biomedical imaging

 More information: